Step 1: Truly Plan Your Business Idea

 The magic of business planning only happens once you commit, just like anything else incredible in life.
 Sure, you can go through the motions and fill out a very well-structured business plan, but all that matters is your follow-through.
 Good news is ivy league studies prove the very process itself dramatically increases the odds you'll really tackle this thing.

-MA here in late 2016 as this guide’s being written is sitting pretty smack dab in the middle of the Tax Foundation’s Index ranking 25th.
-Although they’re 24th when it comes to business.
-So across the board they’re middle of the road with some amazing advantages and not-so-great advantages compared to say, Wyoming for example.
-Heard of Boston though?
-It’s one of the world’s economic powerhouses.
+In this step you're going to figure out your business tax obligations.
+MA is sitting smack dab in the middle of the Tax Foundation’s Index ranking 25th.
+So across the board they’re middle of the road with some amazing advantages and not-so-great advantages.

 Take Action: You’re going to want to head on over to MassTaxConnect which is the state’s electronic tax system for new business owners and business account holder needs.
 Also, here’s a list of Tax Types Available.

 Again, Massachusetts has its ups and downs.
 On one side of the coin they’re modern and VERY startup-friendly in many respects/areas.
 On the other side, they've got an old regulatory system/government (claimed statehood in 1788).
 So take your time and be sure you're compliant on the local and municipal, as well as state and federal levels before going live.

 A couple prudent moves aside from hiring the best lawyer you can afford would be:

 - For DYI’ers head to Mass.gov and see if you can find what you need through their Licenses & Permits.